-As you might expect, this means the PrimaDonna is also one of the most expensive in the Delonghi range.
-With a price of up to £1500, depending on the store and whether there are any deals available, this is a machine for the coffee enthusiast with a large budget.
+As you might expect, this means the PrimaDonna Soul is also one of the most expensive in the Delonghi range.
+With a price of more than double their cheaper options, depending on the store and whether there are any deals available, this is a machine for the coffee enthusiast with a large budget.

 Overview of Features

 Let's start with the design.
-The PrimaDonna Elite is certainly not a machine that "hides" in the kitchen.
+The PrimaDonna Soul is certainly not a machine that "hides" in the kitchen.
 It's a large model with a big screen (one of the biggest we've seen), so it is likely to catch the eye.
-Fortunately, it's still an attractive model, with a chrome exterior and familiar coffee output design.
+Fortunately, it's still an attractive model, with a black and silver exterior and familiar coffee output design.

 Unlike other bean-to-cup coffee machines, there are no physical buttons.
-All settings are accessed via the touchscreen (or the app).
+Settings are accessed via the colour touchscreen (or the app).
 This makes the front panel look a lot cleaner and less cluttered, although we think some people might miss physical buttons.

 The mobile phone app can be a useful feature, although it feels a little more like a gimmick than a genuine reason to buy the coffee machine.
 You still need to put a cup under the dispenser and you still need to bring the milk container from the fridge - it's not truly "hands-free."
-Even so, we think the app's main benefit is that it allows you to program your ideal settings on the sofa so they are ready when you next want a coffee.
+Even so, having your machine ready to deliver a great coffee from your phone is always satisfying.

 As you would expect from such a pricey machine, the build quality is also high.
-With a dual-boiler for quickly heating both coffee and milk and a variety of cleaning features, some serious thought has gone into the design.
+With a thermal milk jug and the option of using pre-ground coffee, some serious thought has gone into the design.

-While the Delonghi PrimaDonna Elite is an expensive model, we feel the advanced customisation features and rich espresso make it worth the money.
-If you aren't bothered about having a mobile app or such fine control over the coffee, however, then a cheaper model might be just as good.
+While the Delonghi PrimaDonna Soul is an expensive model, we feel the advanced features and rich espresso make it worth the money.
+If you aren't bothered about having a mobile app or touchscreen, however, then a cheaper model might be just as good.

 Tips for Using Your Delonghi Bean-to-Cup Coffee Machine